ramgrg/greenForLoops/README.md

   ```
 - You can download jar file from the Release section and copy the jar file to `$SONAR_INSTALL_DIR/extensions/plugins` before starting SonarQube.

-After SonarQube started to run in a browser, please create Quality Profile by adding rules with `green-code` tag.
+After SonarQube started to run in a browser, please create Quality Profile by adding rules, only 5 for now, with `green-code` tag and set that quality profile as default to test.
 All the rules are of type, `Code Smell`.

 How SonarQube plugin works?